Epiphone has a rich history. Here’s a detailed overview of the Epiphone factories and their significance in the company’s history.

 During the late 1960s and early 1970s, Japan emerged as a major center for guitar manufacturing.
 Japanese factories began producing high-quality guitars, rivaling American counterparts.
 Brands like Ibanez and Yamaha became internationally recognized, which drew the attention of American companies.

 When Epiphone decided to shift production to Japan in the 1970s, Matsumoku became a key partner.
 Guitars produced in the Matsumoku factory are now considered to be among the best Epiphones ever made.
-These instruments are known for their quality craftsmanship, often being compared favorably to more expensive American-made models.
+These instruments are known for their quality craftsmanship, often being compared to more expensive American-made models.

-While Matsumoku was a significant producer of Epiphone guitars, it wasn’t the only one.
-Several other Japanese factories were involved during this era.
 However, by the late 1980s and early 1990s, rising labor costs in Japan led Epiphone production to shift to Korea.

 Epiphone Korean Factories